shchauh/dapr-workshop/prerequisites.md

-This sections provides information on softwares and tools, we will need to do hands-on labs for this workshop.

 For the purpose of this workshop we need to install following softwares and tools -

 For all the hands-on labs